Site icon Regpack

 The most common form of offering mobile payments are digital wallets, such as Apple Pay, Google Pay, Samsung Pay, or others.

-Still, remember to elegantly hide these complex configurations behind a user-friendly interface so your customers can shop with ease.
+But, always remember to elegantly hide these complex configurations behind a user-friendly interface so your customers can shop with ease.

 ACH Payments

-Even though the ACH network has existed since the 1970s, it’s still going strong in the online payment market.
-In 7.70 billion payments, almost $4 trillion were transferred via ACH in 2020.
-And we’re talking about internet payments only.
+ACH is a U.S. financial network run by Nacha and has been around since the 1970s.
+It remains a dominant force in the online payment market, with 7.70 billion transactions facilitating the transfer of nearly $4 trillion via ACH in 2020.
+And we’re talking about internet payments only!

 What makes ACH payments so practical for business owners are low transaction fees.
 Just like with credit cards, there are no set prices for ACH transfers.
-Fees depend on the provider, but they are generally much lower than with credit cards, rarely exceeding $1 for business transactions.
+Fees depend on the provider, but are generally much lower than with credit cards, rarely exceeding $1 for business transactions.

 Plaid, a financial services company, has compared the cost of fees between Stripe ACH transfers and Stripe credit card fees.
 Here’s what they found.

-For a $500 transaction, the ACH fee was $10,8 cheaper than a credit card fee.
+For a $500 transaction, the ACH fee was $108 cheaper than a credit card fee.

-Regardless of the price of the goods you’re selling on your website, ACH payments are more cost-effective than other methods.
+Regardless of the price of goods you’re selling on your website, ACH payments are more cost-effective than other methods.
+However, they can take one to three business days to process.
+Before implementing an ACH solution, make sure to examine your cash-flow needs and plan your business activities with a potential delay in mind.

 Email Invoicing

+By setting up an email invoicing system, you can allow customers to pay however they wish.
 There’s no need to send each invoice manually.
 Integrating your customer database and a payment form in an email invoice system can eliminate human error and save tons of time.

 Source: Square